-In the United Kingdom, a household is made up of people who share accommodation and at least one meal a day.
-If there are several people sharing a dwelling but do not share meals or accommodation, such an arrangement is considered to be multiple households.
+In the United Kingdom, a household is made up of people who share accommodations and at least one meal a day.
+If there are several people sharing a dwelling but who do not share meals or accommodations, then such an arrangement is considered to be multiple households.

 Head of Household

-The head of household is a taxpayer who pays at least half of the supporting and housing costs of a qualifying person.
-A taxpayer who files taxes as a head of household enjoys higher deductions and lower taxes compared to a single person or a married couple filing separately.
+The head of household in the US is a taxpayer who pays at least half of the support and housing costs of a qualifying person.
+A taxpayer who files taxes as a head of household enjoys higher deductions and lower taxes, as compared to a single person or a married couple filing separately.

-For a person to be classified as a head of household, he/she must be considered unmarried, file tax returns separately and is entitled to an exemption for a qualifying person.
+For a person to be classified as a head of household, he/she must be considered unmarried, file tax returns separately, and be entitled to an exemption for a qualifying person.
 A person is considered unmarried if he/she is single or divorced.
-A married taxpayer may also be considered single for tax purposes if they lived separately with the spouse during the previous six months.
+A married taxpayer may also be considered single for tax purposes if they lived separately from their spouse during the previous six months.

-The head of household must also meet more than half of a qualifying person’s costs.
+The head of household must also supply more than half of a qualifying person’s costs of living.
 Some of the costs under consideration include food, clothing, education, and housing costs.
 If the qualifying person lives in a house for more than half the year, they must also meet the accompanying costs such as rental, utilities, mortgage repayments, insurance, taxes, etc.

 Member of Household